briandk/enes-197-the-fault-in-our-data/course-learning-objectives.Rmd

 -   **Enumerate** some techniques (visual, numerical, or other) for interrogating a model.
 Examples would include calculating a measure of central tendency, plotting actual data vs. model fit, creating distribution diagrams/histograms/kernel density estimates.
 -   **implement** at least two different interrogation techniques:
--   **describe** the model’s faithfulness (if it’s time-based, what’s the long-run behavior? if it’s statistical, where do the data depart from the model?
-If it’s non-parametric, what insight do we get from it?)
+-   **describe** the model's faithfulness (if it's time-based, what's the long-run behavior? if it's statistical, where do the data depart from the model?
+If it's non-parametric, what insight do we get from it?)
 -   **Identify the error in their models**, through (for example) tabular summaries of residuals, cumulative residual plots, smoothing and confidence intervals.
 Example: ![seaborn joint plot with confidence intervals and marginal distributions](http://seaborn.pydata.org/_images/regression_marginals.png).
 -   **Create a plot** to assess model fit
 -   **Judge and justify** the appropriateness of a model using diagnostic plots (and justify their reasoning)